-Actual or alleged liability — the 'Bermuda Form' under English law
+Actual or alleged liability?
+The ‘Bermuda Form’ under English law - .PDF file.

 In a judgment handed down on 28 February 2013, legal precedent has for the first time been set by the English Commercial Court on points of construction concerning the ‘Bermuda Form’ insurance policy wording.
 Specifically, when considering two preliminary issues of construction, the Commercial Court held that as a matter of English law, absent specific language to the contrary in the policy, in order to obtain indemnity under a liability policy, an insured must demonstrate an actual legal liability.
 This ramifications of the Judgment will undoubtedly cause insureds concern.